 In the world of nutrition, health, and herbal medicine, it’s rarely ever “cookie cutter” or black and white!
 One size does not fit all.
 For example, it’s not always a good thing to “boost” (stimulate) our immune system if it’s over-active or out of balance to begin with.

-People with Crohn’s disease or Rheumatoid arthritis would be doing themselves a huge disservice if they started taking elderberry syrup which stimulates the same branch of the immune system which is already over-active.
+- For example, people with Crohn’s disease or rheumatoid arthritis would be doing themselves a huge disservice if they started taking elderberry syrup which stimulates the same branch of the immune system which is already over-active and can lead to an excessive release of cytokines (a type of inflammatory chemical mediators in the immune system).

-People with thyroid imbalance (especially hypothyroidism) may be making their problems worse by adding green tea into their daily regimen.
+- People with thyroid imbalance (especially hypothyroidism) may be making their problems worse by adding green tea into their daily regimen because it contains high amounts of fluoride (a halogen) which blocks iodine absorption in the body.

 Adaptogen herbs for immune system modulation